 Objectives: The Global Emergency Medicine Literature Review (GEMLR) conducts an annual search of peer-reviewed and gray literature relevant to global emergency medicine (EM) to identify, review, and disseminate the most important new research in this field to a global audience of academics and clinical practitioners.
-Methods: This year 12,435 articles written in six languages were identified by our search.
+Methods: This year 13,890 articles written in four languages were identified by our search.
 These articles were distributed among 20 reviewers for initial screening based on their relevance to the field of global EM.
 An additional two reviewers searched the gray literature.
-A total of 723 articles were deemed appropriate by at least one reviewer and approved by their editor for formal scoring of overall quality and importance.
+All articles that were deemed appropriate by at least one reviewer and approved by their editor underwent formal scoring of overall quality and importance.
 Two independent reviewers scored all articles.
-Results: A total of 723 articles met our predetermined inclusion criteria and underwent full review.
-Sixty percent were categorized as emergency care in resource-limited settings (ECRLS), 17% as EM development (EMD), and 23% as disaster and humanitarian response (DHR).
-Twenty-four articles received scores of 18.5 or higher out of a maximum score 20 and were selected for formal summary and critique.
-Inter-rater reliability between reviewers gave an intraclass correlation coefficient of 0.71 (95% confidence interval = 0.66 to 0.75).
-Studies and reviews with a focus on infectious diseases, trauma, and the diagnosis and treatment of diseases common in resource-limited settings represented the majority of articles selected for final review.
-Conclusions: In 2015, there were almost twice as many articles found by our search compared to the 2014 review.
-The number of EMD articles increased, while the number ECRLS articles decreased.
-The number of DHR articles remained stable.
-As in prior years, the majority of articles focused on infectious diseases.
+Results: A total of 716 articles met our inclusion criteria and underwent full review.
+Fifty-nine percent were categorized as emergency care in resource-limited settings, 17% as EM development, and 24% as disaster and humanitarian response.
+Nineteen articles received scores of 18.5 or higher out of a maximum score of 20 and were selected for formal summary and critique.
+Inter-rater reliability testing between reviewers revealed Cohen's kappa of 0.441.
+Conclusions: In 2016, the total number of articles identified by our search continued to increase.
+The proportion of articles in each of the three categories remained stable.
+Studies and reviews with a focus on infectious diseases, pediatrics, and the use of ultrasound in resource-limited settings represented the majority of articles selected for final review.

 ASJC Scopus subject areas